mosdef-hub/mosdef_slitpore/README.md

 The initialization and analysis code, as well as the force field files are contained within the `mosdef_slitpore` directory.

+### Signac
+The simulations run with Cassandra, GROMACS, LAMMPS, and CP2k are managed by the [signac](https://signac.io) framework.
+There is a specific signac project for each slitpore system and simulation engine mentioned in the previous sentence.
+Each project contains multiple `jobs` with unique `statepoints` which are conditions at which the simulation is run.
+Please see signac documentation for additional details.

+### Running simulations on a supercomputer or cluster
+It is highly advised to run these simulations on a supercomputer or cluster.
+For the simulations that are managed with signac, the submission of job operations can be handled by an `environment` class.
+Please see the signac documentation [here](https://docs.signac.io/projects/flow/en/latest/supported_environments.html) for a list of supported environments.

 ### Simulation details
 * LJ, cutoff, no analytical tail corrections
 * 9.0 angstrom cutoffs for LJ and Coulombic interactions